elysiumstation/black/docs/developers/connect.md

 # Quick Connect

-Quickly connect your app or client to Planq services {synopsis}
+Quickly connect your app or client to Black services {synopsis}

 ## Public Available Endpoints

-Below is a list of publicly available endpoints that you can use to connect to the Planq mainnet and public testnets:
+Below is a list of publicly available endpoints that you can use to connect to the Black mainnet and public testnets:

 ::: tip